tezedge/tezedge-docs/contents/get-started/quick-start.md

-**6. Running Tezedge node using run.sh script**
+**6. Running the TezEdge node using run.sh script**

 On linux systems, we prepared convenience script to run the node.
-It will automatically set all necessary environmnent variables, build and run tezedge node.
+It will automatically set all necessary environmnent variables, build and run the TezEdge node.
-All arguments can be provided to the `run.sh` script in the same manner as described in the previous section - Running Tezedge node manually.
+All arguments can be provided to the `run.sh` script in the same manner as described in the previous section - Running the TezEdge node manually.

 The following command will execute node in debug node: